1. School attendance

 - Remember to keep socially distant wherever you can, in your street, in your workplaces, in the shops, in the playground

-For more information please stay in touch with your child’s school.
+For more information please contact your child’s school.